i23002/i23002/README.md

-- 👋 Hi, I’m @i23002 aka Indradeep Halder.
-I'm 20 years old living in kolkata , West Bengal , India.
+- 👋 i23002 is no longer actively working here.
-- 👀 I’m interested in Frontend Web Development as well as web designing
+- 👀
-- 🌱 I’m currently learning JavaScript
+- 🌱
-- 💞️ I’m looking to collaborate on Different frontend reletaed projects
+- 💞️
-- 📫 You can reach me at my email address: indradeephalder@gmail.com
+- 📫 You can reach at to him in his new & official account @indradeep2002.

 <!---
 i23002/i23002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.